brean/ros2-turtlebot3-gazebo-docker/README.md

 ## Installation and running
 Build using `docker-compose build` and then start calling `./run.bash` (to run the docker container inside an xhost environment).

+If you want to rebuild the original base-image (e.g. because you have changes in the turtlebot3_simulation folder) run the `build_base_image.bash`-script.

 Because we are using some special branches after the renaming of gazebo from iginition back to gazebo some stuff might break in the future!

 ---